 Gumtree - Online market place where you can buy second hand white goods and furniture.

-Melbourne public transport is via trams, trains and buses.
-We recommend where possible that you locate close to a tram or train stop if working in the city as commuting via car can be lengthy.
-You will need to purchase a Myki card once you arrive and load credit onto it to travel.
+To use public transport you will need to purchase a Myki card once you arrive and load credit onto it to travel.
+Android users can also download an app to their phone.
 For more information see the PTV website below:

 Short Term Accommodation

 If you choose one of our packages and rent somewhere that isn’t fully furnished you may decide to stay somewhere short term while you set up your new home.
 We are happy to recommend some options specific to your requirements or you can check out the following websites: